Skip to content

 Karisimbi Gorilla Family (Susa A):

-This is the gorilla families in Rwanda that broke from Susa A. it consists of 15members and mostly found on the steep slops of Karisimbi Volcano.
+This is one of the gorilla families in Rwanda that broke from Susa A. it consists of 15members and mostly found on the steep slops of Karisimbi Volcano.
 It is another difficult group to be tracked such that sometimes it wanders of to very distant locations leading to cancellation of the gorilla tracking activities for that particular day.

 The tracking team of the park always goes to track these gorilla families in Rwanda first to confirm their location and then communicate with the park guides in charge of trackers to that specific group to make finding them fast as possible.